Call for Proposals

 - Through the app, the AES allows:

-- Workshop presenters to "poll" the audience.
+- Presenters to "poll" the audience.

-- Workshop attendees to ask questions.
+- Attendees to ask questions.

 - Several files are available to help you understand and use the AES and help you decide whether you would like to utilize the AES during your workshop.